GeiserX/Minecraft-Youtube-Follower/docs/MICROSOFT_AUTH.md

 ## Important: No Password Required!

-Since your Minecraft account (`your_username`) is a Microsoft account, **you do not need to provide a password**.
+Since your Minecraft account is a Microsoft account, **you do not need to provide a password**.
 The bot uses Microsoft OAuth device code flow.

 ## How It Works